 7.1 Introduction

 The provision of GDPR knowledge-based resources has been separated in this report from awareness raising activities by DPAs.
 That said, there is a recognition that the provision of knowledge-based resources can be considered part of a broad definition of awareness-raising.
 By distinguishing the existence of these resources from awareness raising activities - the latter of which is likely to involve awareness raising about the existence of these resources - the project is better able to separate the two awareness raising elements.
-For example, if a DPA has excellent SME resources, the SME must also be aware of the existence of these resources to gain benefit.
-This section looks at DPA provision of resources only, while broader DPA awareness raising strategies are considered in section 8.
+For example, if a DPA has excellent resources for SMEs, SMEs must be aware of the existence of these resources to gain benefit from such resources.
+Considering this background, this section looks at DPA provision of resources only, while broader DPA awareness raising strategies are considered in section 8.

 The following information is based on the information conveyed to the STAR II project by DPAs.
-While efforts have been made to verify the material or projects referenced below by the drafters of this report, especially where publicly available, it was not possible to verify all the information.
+While efforts have been made to verify the material or projects referenced below by the drafters of this report, especially where publicly available, it was not possible to verify all the information in all cases.
 The direct information provided by the relevant DPAs has therefore been heavily relied upon.
 Language translation tools were also used to provide a basic assistance reviewing any materials in EU languages not spoken by the consortium partners.

 7.2 Guidance material